murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ---
 # Getting Hurt
 When enemies attack you, follow this procedure:
-- Consider the attack dice rolled by the opponents
+- Consider the attack dice rolled by the opponents: the GM will tell you if it expends any dice for Gambits, and what the damage will be.
-- Choose whether you (or one of your ally's) wants to **Fend**
+- Choose whether you (or one of your ally's) wants to **Fend**.
 - Deduct your Armor value from the single highest value die remaining.
 - Apply the remaining damage to your Guard.
 	- If you have at least 1 GD remaining, you have evaded the attack.